flucoma/flucoma-docs/doc/TransientSlice.rst

 :control padSize:

-  The size (in samples) of analysis on each side of ``blockSize`` used to provide some historical context for analysis so that each ``blockSize`` isn't modelled completely independently of its predecessor.
+  The size (in samples) of analysis on each side of ``blockSize`` used to provide some historical context for analysis, so that each ``blockSize`` isn't modelled completely independently of its predecessor.

 :control skew: